Enhancing NMR Shielding Predictions of Atoms-in-Molecules Machine Learning Models with Neighborhood-Informed Representations: Conclusions

 The QM9 and QM9NMR datasets have been widely used as a benchmarking tool for ML architectures.
 Within the KRR framework, the aBoB-RBF($4$) descriptor achieved a low error of 1.69 ppm on the training dataset.
 While this accuracy approaches that of the target DFT reference, it is important to note that the DFT values were obtained using geometries optimized at the DFT level.
 In contrast, the ML models rely only on PM7 semi-empirical minimum-energy geometries.
 Since PM7 geometries are much faster to compute, this enables rapid, large-scale NMR predictions at near-DFT accuracy.
 However, starting from SMILES and optimizing with PM7 may yield geometries that differ from DFT-optimized structures, particularly in conformational preferences.
 This discrepancy likely contributes to the increasing prediction errors observed when applying QM9-trained models to larger molecules, where conformational landscapes become more complex and method-dependent.

 To demonstrate transferability, the models were further validated on out-of-sample datasets, including Drug12, Drug40, pyrimidinone, and GDBm, achieving MAEs of 3.43, 2.80, 2.19, and 2.66 ppm, respectively.
 These results show that the ML models developed in this study are not only accurate for small QM9 molecules but also transferable to larger and more diverse chemical systems.
-Additionally, the $\Delta$-ML approach~\cite{ramakrishnan2015big}, not explored here, offers a promising route to enhance accuracy further and compensate for differences between semi-empirical and DFT-level geometries, thereby pushing performance closer to high-level theoretical benchmarks.
+Using the $\Delta$-ML approach~\cite{ramakrishnan2015big} with the aBoB-RBF(4) descriptor, the MAE for predicting 50k hold-out $^{13}$C values from the QM9NMR dataset at the target level mPW1PW91/6-311+G(2\textit{d,p}) drops to 1.16 ppm when trained on 100k values and using mPW1PW91/STO-3G as the baseline.
+Comparable errors were also observed when HF/STO-3G was used as the baseline.
+This represents a substantial improvement over direct prediction of the target level (MAE, 1.69 ppm), bringing the error closer to that required for structure elucidation ($\approx1$ ppm).
+Hence the use of $\Delta$-ML offers a promising route to enhance accuracy further and compensate for differences between semi-empirical and DFT-level geometries, thereby pushing performance closer to high-level theoretical benchmarks.
 It has not escaped our attention that the aBoB-RBF(4) descriptor, while demonstrated here for NMR shieldings, may find broader utility in modeling other atom-specific properties such as core-electron binding energies and atomic partial charges.